I had my first public speaking gig in a while. I was to stand on stage and deliver a seminar on Radical Entrepreneurship and Leading with Brilliance.

 When we pitch with passion and empathy, we draw people to us.
 This is what convinces people to partner with us.

 The sad fact is that many of us fail to speak from this authentic place.

 Because passion takes guts.

 It takes balls of steel to be vulnerable.
-It’s not for the faint-hearted.

 Are you ready to take it on?